Rare Replay: Reception

-Rare Replay received "generally favorable" reviews, according to review aggregator Metacritic.
+Rare Replay received "generally favorable" reviews, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the compilation received "mighty" approval, being recommended by 96% of critics.
 It reached the top of the United Kingdom all-format games sales charts—the first Xbox One exclusive to do so and Rare's first since Banjo-Kazooie in 1998.
 Rare Replay was also the first top-ranked budget game since Wii Fit Plus (2009) before it fell to sixth place the next week.
 Rare Replay was the sixth best selling game in North America for August 2015.
 The compilation had earlier been Amazon.com's most preordered game of the 2015 Electronic Entertainment Expo.
 Reviewers liked its value proposition and low price.
 Many of the compilation's games already had long-established legacies, such that gamers who experienced the originals in their heyday—the target audience—were unlikely to be swayed by critical reviews of the selections.

 Reviewers noted the quality and craft that went into the compilation's design.
 Jaz Rignall (USgamer) was impressed by the compilation's presentation and balance between frills and efficiency, and Dan Whitehead (Eurogamer) felt that the theatrical theme fit Rare's character.
 Reviewers considered Rare Replay a high-water mark for video game compilations—Kotaku called it the best since Valve's The Orange Box.
 On the other hand, Jeremy Parish (USgamer) found the contemporaneous Mega Man Legacy Collection's Criterion Collection-style presentation to be a more authentic appreciation of its original material.
 Chris Plante (The Verge) saw Rare Replay's slight hardware improvements and added touches as a viable model for putting retrogames back on the market and slowing the tide of unlicensed downloads.